fanhongtao/JDK/demo/jfc/Java2D/README.txt

 -----------------------------------------------------------------------

 The demo groups are in separate packages with their class files stored in directories named according to the demo group name.
-This makes it possible for the demos to be loaded dynamically.
 All drawing demos extend the DemoSurface abstract class and implement the DemoSurface's drawDemo method.
 All animated demos implement the AnimatingContext interface.

-You can run the demos in stand-alone mode by issuing a command like this from the Java2D directory:

-    java demos.Clipping.ClipAnim

-You can run the demos in groups by issuing a command like this from the Java2D directory:

-    java DemoGroup Clipping

-To recompile a demo, issue this command from the Java2D directory:

-For win32 :

-    javac demos\Clipping\ClipAnim.java -d .

-For solaris :

-    javac demos/Clipping/ClipAnim.java -d .

 You can change a demo into a Canvas instead of a DemoSurface by making it extend Canvas rather than DemoSurface.
 You'll also need to change